Imprinting persistent currents in tunable fermionic rings: APPENDIX A: EXPERIMENTAL METHODS

-The obstacle employed in Sec.~\ref{Sec:Stability} is realized by a $4\times 4$ cluster of DMD mirror, gradually turned on to ramp up its intensity (see Ref.~\citenum{SM} for details on the defect characterization).
-In particular, the ramp-up sequence is started $30$ ms after the last imprinting pulse and lasts $13$ ms. Once the obstacle has reached the final height, it is hold until the end of the experimental cycle for the BEC superfluid, while for the UFG and BCS ones it is ramped down during the sweep towards the BEC regime to acquire the interferograms. \\
+The obstacle employed in Sec.~\ref{Sec:Stability} is realized by a $4\times 4$ cluster of DMD mirrors, gradually turned on to ramp up its intensity (see Ref.~\citenum{SM} for details on the defect characterization).
+In particular, the ramp-up sequence is started $30$ ms after the last imprinting pulse and lasts $13$ ms. Once the obstacle has reached the final height, it is hold until the end of the experimental cycle for the BEC superfluid, while for the UFG and BCS ones it is ramped down during the sweep towards the BEC regime to acquire the interferograms.
+The fact that both the obstacle and the ring trap are realized via the DMD imposes a constraint to the obstacle height in the strongly interacting regime.
+In particular, $V_0/E_F = 0.2$ corresponds to the lowest laser power impinging on the DMD to be able to trap $7.5 \times 10^3$ atoms in the ring in the BCS regime. \\